akaterra/exp4/docs/README.md

 **SourceFlow** is a tool for easy controlling of versioned code sources.
 It provides a fully controlled flows over the code sources hosted locally or remotely.
-Gives an capabilities like aggregation of various integration data and more and provides access to all this through UI and API.
+Gives capabilities like aggregation of various integration data and more and provides access to all this through UI and API.

 ### Components, terminology and concept